Magnetic Resonance Imaging of the Breast

 Patients with abnormal findings on mammography are categorized according to the level of suspicion of the findings.
-Those with low-suspicion findings are often recommended to undergo short-interval follow-up after 3–6 months instead of immediate biopsy.
+Those with low-suspicion findings are often recommended to undergo short-interval follow-up after 3 to 6 months instead of immediate biopsy.
 This follow-up may continue for a period of 2 years to demonstrate stability of benign findings or to detect progression, indicating the need for biopsy.
-MRI of the breast has been investigated as a technique to further characterize low-suspicion breast lesions, so that patients with MRI-negative lesions may be reassured and avoid the need for prolonged follow-up and those with MRI-positive lesions may be referred for early biopsy, possibly leading to earlier diagnosis and treatment.
+MRI of the breast has been investigated as a technique to further characterize low-suspicion breast lesions, so that patients with MRI-negative lesions may be reassured and avoid the need for prolonged follow-up and those with MRI-positive lesions may be referred for early biopsy, possibly leading to earlier diagnosis and treatment .

-Breast lesions considered suspicious that are detected by clinical exam or mammography are frequently referred for biopsy; however, only a minority of such biopsies reveal breast cancer due to the relatively low specificity of clinical and radiologic exams.
-MRI of the breast has been investigated as a technique to further characterize suspicious breast lesions so that patients with benign lesions may be spared a biopsy procedure.
-One infrequent situation (niche use), in which MRI of the breast may be helpful and improve health outcomes is in the management of patients who have a suspicious lesion seen on only one mammographic view that is recommended for biopsy; however, the lesion cannot be seen in other views or on ultrasound, so percutaneous biopsy localization cannot be performed.
-MRI would be used, in this situation, to localize the suspicious lesion and permit biopsy and would presumably lead to earlier diagnosis of breast cancer compared to waiting until the lesion was visible on 2 mammographic views or on ultrasound.
+Breast lesions detected by clinical exam or mammography that are considered suspicious frequently are referred for biopsy; however, only a minority of such biopsies reveal breast cancer due to the relatively low specificity of clinical and radiologic exams.
+MRI of the breast has been investigated as a technique to further characterize suspicious breast lesions so that patients with benign lesions may be spared a biopsy procedure .
+One infrequent situation (niche use ), in which MRI of the breast may be helpful and improve health outcomes is in the management of patients who have a suspicious lesion that is seen on only 1 mammographic view and subsequently recommended for biopsy; however, the lesion cannot be seen in other views or on ultrasound, so percutaneous biopsy localization cannot be performed.
+MRI would be used, in this situation, to localize the suspicious lesion and permit biopsy and would presumably lead to earlier diagnosis of breast cancer compared with waiting until the lesion was visible on 2 mammographic views or on ultrasound.
 This is an infrequent occurrence, so the evidence base addressing this use is mainly anecdotal, but the rationale supporting this use is good.

-Patients with localized breast cancer are considered candidates for BCS followed by radiation therapy.
+Patients with localized breast cancer are considered candidates for BCS followed by RT.
 However, mastectomy may be considered in patients with multicentric disease.
-MRI has been investigated as a technique to assess the extent of tumor in the breast and specifically to detect multicentric disease as an aid to surgical planning.
+MRI has been investigated as a technique to assess the extent of tumor in the breast, specifically to detect multicentric disease as an aid to surgical planning .

-Patients with locally advanced breast cancer are generally offered neoadjuvant chemotherapy in the hopes of reducing tumor size to permit BCT.
-Evaluation of tumor size and extent with conventional techniques (i.e., mammography, clinical examination, ultrasonography) is suboptimal, and breast MRI has been proposed as a more accurate means of determining tumor size for surgical planning.
-The MRI scan before chemotherapy is used to demonstrate tumor location, so that the tumor can be optimally evaluated after chemotherapy, especially if the size and degree of contrast enhancement are greatly reduced.
-In addition, tumors that respond to chemotherapy get smaller and may even disappear; however, actual reduction in size is a delayed finding, and earlier changes in tumor vascularity have been observed in tumors responsive to chemotherapy.
+Patients with locally advanced breast cancer generally are offered neoadjuvant chemotherapy in the hope of reducing tumor size to permit BCT.
+Evaluation of tumor size and extent using conventional techniques (ie, mammography, clinical examination, ultrasonography) is suboptimal, and breast MRI has been proposed as a means to more accurately determine tumor size for surgical planning .
+MRI before chemotherapy is used to document tumor location, so that the tumor can be optimally evaluated after chemotherapy, especially if the size and degree of contrast enhancement are greatly reduced: Tumors that respond to chemotherapy get smaller and may even disappear; however, actual reduction in size is a delayed finding, and earlier changes in tumor vascularity have been observed in chemotherapy-responsive tumors.
 Reduction in the degree of contrast enhancement on MRI has been noted in tumors relatively early in the course of chemotherapy.
-The role of this MRI finding as an early predictor of tumor response has been explored as a means to optimize choice of chemotherapeutic agents, e.g., to drop or change chemotherapeutic agents if the tumor appears to be unresponsive.
-Tumors located near the chest wall may invade the pectoralis major muscle or extend deeper into the chest wall tissues.
-Typically, modified radical mastectomy removes only the fascia of the pectoralis muscle; however, tumor involvement of the muscle would necessitate removal of the muscle (or a portion of it) as well.
-In smaller tumors, it is necessary to determine how closely the tumor abuts the pectoralis muscle and whether it invades the muscle to determine whether there is an adequate margin of normal breast tissue to permit BCT.
-Breast MRI has been suggested as a means of determining pectoralis muscle/chest wall involvement for surgical planning and to assist in the decision of whether or not to use neoadjuvant chemotherapy.
+This MRI finding as an early predictor of tumor response has been explored as a means to optimize choice of chemotherapeutic agent, eg, to alter chemotherapy regimen if the tumor appears unresponsive .

 BCT includes complete removal of the primary tumor along with a rim of normal surrounding tissue.
-Pathological assessment of surgical margins is performed on excisional specimens to determine whether tumor extends to the margins of resection.
-Surgical specimens are generally oriented and marked to direct re-excision if margins are shown to contain tumor; however, when tumor is not grossly visible, the extent of residual tumor within the breast can only be determined through repeat excision and pathological assessment.
-MRI has been proposed to evaluate the presence and extent of residual tumor as a guide to re-excision when surgical margins are positive for tumor.
+Pathologic assessment of surgical margins is performed on excisional specimens to determine whether the tumor extends to the margins of resection.
+Surgical specimens are generally oriented and marked to direct re-excision if margins are shown to contain tumor; however, when tumor is not grossly visible, the extent of residual tumor within the breast can only be determined through repeat excision and pathologic assessment.
+MRI has been proposed to evaluate the presence and extent of residual tumor as a guide to re-excision when surgical margins are positive for tumor .

-Note: All of the following policy statements refer to performing MRI of the breast with a breast coil and the use of contrast.
-MRI of the breast without the use of a breast coil, regardless of the clinical indication, is considered investigational.
+Note: All policy statements below refer to performing MRI of the breast with a breast coil and with contrast.
+MRI of the breast without a breast coil, regardless of the clinical indication, is considered investigational.
 See additional comments in Policy Guidelines about the breast imaging team and the need for breast MR imaging centers to perform MRI-guided biopsy and localization.

-- who have Li-Fraumeni syndrome or Cowden syndrome or Bannayan-Riley-Ruvalcaba syndrome or who have a first-degree relative with one of these syndromes or
+- who have Li-Fraumeni syndrome, Cowden syndrome, Bannayan-Riley-Ruvalcaba syndrome, or who have a first-degree relative with one of these syndromes, or

 - who received radiation therapy to the chest between 10 and 30 years of age.